RickGelhausen/pathsnake/README.md

 :exclamation: For the remainder of this example, we will assume that you navigated into the downloaded repository.

+:warning: `conda` might take a long time to install the dependencies.
+If this is the case, we suggest to use `mamba` instead.

 ### Database generation

 First we will generate the database for methanosarcina mazei.